 Finally, the Strike Force administered a survey to gather broad feedback from DC residents on which challenges were most pervasive and which solutions should be prioritized.
 Questions focused on the biggest barriers to financing homeownership, to accessing supply for ownership, and preserving homeownership.
+They also asked respondents to prioritize specific solutions within financing homeownership, supply, and homeowner preservation.
+The survey yielded a total of 1,425 responses.
+See table 5 for geographic and demographic results

-Table 5: Survey Demographics (n=1,425)
+Table 5: Survey demographics (n=1,425)